grafana/loki/docs/sources/clients/promtail/_index.md

 Promtail now has native support for ingesting compressed files by a mechanism that relies on file extensions.
-If a discovered target has an expected compression file extension and the label `__infer_decompression__: true`, Promtail will **lazily** decompress the compressed file and push the parsed data to Loki.
+If a discovered target has an expected compression file extension and decompression is enabled, Promtail will **lazily** decompress the compressed file and push the parsed data to Loki.
 Example of YAML configuration to decompress files:

 ```yaml
 server: